Saturday, 23 March 2019

 Some of the important details are…

-This temple is also one of the Shada Aranya Kshetram installed and worshiped by the Sage Viswamitra.
-The temple is on the northern banks of River Palar and opposite to Veppur Shiva Temple.
-The temple is facing east under a meta colour sheet shed.
+This temple is also one of the Shada Aranya Kshetram, installed and worshiped by the Sage Viswamitra.
+The temple is on the northern banks of the River Palar and opposite the Veppur Shiva Temple.
+The temple is facing east under a meta-color sheet shed.
 Both moolavar and Ambal are facing east.
 Moolavar is swayambhu.
 Sage Viswamitra is also under worship.

-This temple was once with sanctum & mandapam etc,.
-The old temple structures ceiling panels, Kodungai, Pillars, Pothiyal etc, and statues are strewn around the temple.
-Happened to see a Vishnu statue about 2 KM away from this temple under a tree.
+This temple was once with a sanctum & mandapam, etc. The old temple structures, ceiling panels, Kodungai, Pillars, Pothiyal, etc, and statues are strewn around the temple.
+Happened to see a Vishnu statue about 2 km away from this temple under a tree.

-Initiatives are taken by some devotees to re-construct this temple.
-Regular poojas are conducted and the recent MahaShivaratri also celebrated in a grand manner.
+Initiatives are taken by some devotees to reconstruct this temple.
+Regular poojas are conducted, and the recent MahaShivaratri is also celebrated grandly.
 Since this temple is one of the six temples installed and worshiped by the Munis and Sages, devotees started coming to this temple.

 A fragment inscription stone is kept in this temple.
-Based on the inscription this temple may belongs to 12th Century Chozha period.
+Based on the inscription, this temple may belong to 12th 12th-century Chozha period.

 TEMPLE TIMINGS: